Search Website

 The Admissions Committee uses the Bench Test to evaluate candidates' psychomotor skills and preclinical dental knowledge.
 Candidates must demonstrate a range of clinical competencies in a simulated clinical environment, adhering to Canadian dental standards, infection prevention and control (IPAC) protocols, and professional conduct expectations.

 Only selected applicants, based on their application materials, will be invited to register for the Bench Test.
-Approximately 100 candidates will be selected to participate.
+Approximately 150 candidates will be selected to participate.
 Participation in the Bench Test is mandatory but does not guarantee admission into the DDS program.

-Dates: December 1-5, 2025
+Dates: December 7-18, 2026

 Location: Western University Schulich School of Medicine and Dentistry's Simulation Clinic

-Registration: begins mid-September 2025 and ends November 7, 2025 at 4:30 PM ET.
+Registration: Opens September 1, 2026 and closes November 1, 2026 at 4:30 PM ET.

-Bench Test registration fees
+Bench Test Registration Fees

-Download the Practical Guide for Participants - Effective May 8, 2025
+Practical Guide for Participants

 Questions